Call for Papers

 • Language of the lecture: German or English

+The congress documentation (in English) must be made available.
 One presenting author per lecture may participate free of charge in the congress.
 Travel costs will not be reimbursed.

 Your contact partner